COVID 19: Sell your car 100% online and contact free. Safe collections from your home

 Can I scrap my car without a title?

-If you’ve lost your V5 registration document, sometimes referred to as a title, you can still scrap your car, but you’ll need to inform the DVLA by post after your car’s been successfully scrapped with certain details of the transaction.
+If you’ve lost your V5 registration document, sometimes referred to as a title, you can still sell your car for scrap, but you’ll need to inform the DVLA by post after your car’s been successfully scrapped with certain details of the transaction.
+A useful letter template is available by contacting us.

 Will you haggle on collection?